q-programming/MagicMirror/README.md

 Additionally I needed screen to shift all elements to eliminate potential screen burn It's not ideal but does it's job

 This repository bases heavily on awesome application made by [Max Braun's Smart MIrror](https://github.com/maxbbraun/mirror) please do check it!

+Weather Icon sets by [Makin-Things](https://github.com/Makin-Things/weather-icons)